microsoft/code-with-engineering-playbook/docs/machine-learning/ml-proposed-process.md

 ### Model Operationalization

 * Taking "experimental" code and preparing it, so it can be deployed.
-This includes data pre-processing, featurization code, training model code (if required to be trained using CI/CD) and model inference code.
+This includes data pre-processing, code to generate data features, training model code (if required to be trained using CI/CD) and model inference code.

 * **Typical output**:
   * Production-grade code (Preferably in the form of a package) for: